KCsaba75/HH_Vellionation_Blog/replit.md

 # Vellio Nation Blog

 ## Overview
 Vellio Nation is a wellness-focused blog and community platform built with React, Vite, and Supabase.
-The application provides a comprehensive blogging system, community features, product showcase, and user authentication.
+The application provides a comprehensive blogging system, community features, solutions showcase (affiliate products, apps, and educational materials), and user authentication.

 ## Tech Stack
 - **Frontend**: React 18.2, Vite 4.5